 Boarding a day cruise across the Beagle Channel is a great way to explore the various islands of Tierra del Fuego, such as those of the Alicia Archipelago.

 Most tours of the Beagle Channel will include a stop by the beautiful Les Eclaireurs Lighthouse.
+This lighthouse, also called The Illuminators Lighthouse or the Lighthouse at the End of the World, is one of the most gorgeous viewpoints because of the dramatic backdrops and surrounding scenery.

 Visit El Calafate

-Patagonia is one of the best places to visit in Argentina, and the small town of El Calafate is the perfect base to eplore it.
-Located on the southern coast of Lago Argentino, surrounded by the Andean peaks, lakes and glaciers, this small town is pretty and a lovely place to relax for a few days, as it is packed with nice cafés, restaurants and shops.
+Located on the southern coast of Lago Argentino, surrounded by Andean peaks, lakes, and glaciers, this small town is pretty and a lovely place to relax for a few days, as it is packed with nice cafés, restaurants, and shops.

 Admire Perito Moreno Glacier